andrew-hardin/cmake-git-version-tracking/README.md

 [![Build Status](https://travis-ci.com/andrew-hardin/cmake-git-version-tracking.svg?branch=master)](https://travis-ci.com/andrew-hardin/cmake-git-version-tracking)
-# Embed Git metadata in a C/C++ Application
+# Embed Git metadata in C/C++ project
-This is a demo project that shows how to embed up-to-date git metadata in a C/C++ application via CMake.
+This is a demo project that shows how to embed up-to-date git metadata in a C/C++ project via CMake.
 The entire capability is baked into single self-contained [script](git_watcher.cmake).